 - Easy to operate

-- Not as modern as electronic locks
+- Not as advanced as electronic door locks

-- Might require multiple lock changes whenever keys are lost or stolen
+- Might require multiple lock changes

-Types of Electronic Locks
+Types of Electronic Door Locks

-- Additional security with increased lock combinations
+- Additional security

 - Easy to add or change combinations

 - Need electrical source (e.g. hardwired, battery, solar, etc.)

 - Power outage may inhibit entry if there’s no backup power supply

 Important Features to Consider